Phone-GWP-group

 The final point that links to the protection of your product – but can manifest itself in other ways – is the complexity of your packaging.

-This can be particularly harmful (to your costs) if multiple, costly or labour intensive manufacturing processes are needed to produce your pack.
+This can be particularly harmful to your costs, if multiple, costly or labour-intensive manufacturing processes are needed to produce your pack.

-And whilst you may not feel confident analysing your packaging yourself, your packaging supplier – if competent – should be more than willing to help.
+However, eliminating just one manufacturing process could significantly reduce your costs, and whilst you may not feel confident in analysing our packaging yourself, your packaging supplier, if competent, should be more than willing to help.

-05: Volumes
+Volumes

 Packaging order volumes